ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/largestTriangleThreeBuckets.md

 ---
-slug: /en/sql-reference/aggregate-functions/reference/lttb
+slug: /en/sql-reference/aggregate-functions/reference/largestTriangleThreeBuckets
 sidebar_position: 312
-sidebar_label: lttb
+sidebar_label: largestTriangleThreeBuckets
 ---

-# lttb
+# largestTriangleThreeBuckets

 Applies the [Largest-Triangle-Three-Buckets](https://skemman.is/bitstream/1946/15343/3/SS_MSthesis.pdf) algorithm to the input data.
 The algorithm is used for downsampling time series data for visualization.
 It is designed to operate on series sorted by x coordinate.